Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Can I litigate in the Court of International Trade instead of waiting for Phase 2?

 Yes, and for Phase 2 exposure over $500K it's often the faster and more certain path.
 The plaintiffs in V.O.S.
 Selections v.
-Trump received priority refund treatment, and an active CIT action preserves rights more aggressively than waiting for a CBP administrative track that hasn't been built yet.
+Trump received priority refund treatment, and an active CIT action preserves rights more aggressively than waiting on the administrative track (Phase 2 opened June 29, 2026 for reconciliation and AD/CVD entries; finally-liquidated entries follow in Phase 3, expected late July, for CIT filers only).
 Most engagements run on contingency.

 What happens to the 180-day protest window for Phase 2 entries?